 #1 New York Times bestseller

-The Summer of 1969 was one tumultuous time, and Elin Hilderbrand weaves it all together.
-As the Levin family returns to their grandmother’s home in Nantucket, everything has changed.
-Oldest sister Blair is pregnant with twins and stuck in Boston.
+Summer of ’69 was one tumultuous time.
+As the Levin family plans to return to their grandmother’s home in Nantucket, oldest sister Blair is pregnant with twins and stuck in Boston.
 Middle sister Kirby tackles civil rights on nearby Martha’s Vineyard, and brother Tiger is deployed to Vietnam.
 That leaves thirteen-year-old Jessie to come of age on her own as she observes the secrets of her grandmother and mother.

 In the meantime, Ted Kennedy sinks a car in Chappaquiddick and a man flies to the moon.
-This book is the most absolutely perfect mix of family drama and historical fiction.
+This book is the perfect mix of family drama and historical fiction, and it immerses the reader completely into the culture of the time and place as well.

 This is How it Always Is by Laurie Frankel